Khushang49/Docker/Docker_Volume/Docker_Volume_Intro.md

 **DOCKER VOLUME:**

 To test this create container of mysql and create database in it.
+Whenever you create docker volume it is stored in **/var/lib/docker/volumes**.

 #docker run -d --name mysql -e MYSQL_ROOT_PASSWORD=123456 mysql